cloudquery/cloudquery/website/pages/docs/plugins/sources/mixpanel/overview.md

 ## Configuration Reference

-This is the (nested) spec used by the Stripe source plugin:
+This is the (nested) spec used by the Mixpanel source plugin:

 - `username` (string, required):
   Your Service Account username from Mixpanel.